 Section 6104.
-Prohibition on Physician Self-Referrals to Physician-Owned Limited Service Hospitals

-Physicians are generally prohibited from referring Medicare and Medicaid patients to facilities in which they (or their immediate family member) have financial interests.
-Physicians, however, are not prohibited from referring patients to hospitals where they have ownership or investment interest in the whole hospital itself (and not merely in a subdivision of the hospital).
+Prohibition on Physician Self Referrals to Physician Owned Limited Service Hospitals however, are not prohibited from referring patients to hospitals where they have ownership or investment interest in the whole hospital itself (and not merely in a subdivision of the hospital).